Moritz, Landgrave of Hesse: Life

 Landgrave Moritz was born at Racconigi Castle, in Italy.
-During the Second World War, Moritz's mother, Princess Mafalda of Savoy, was arrested by the Nazis for alleged subversive activities and died in the Buchenwald concentration camp in 1944 as a result of a U.S. bombing raid on the camp.
+During the Second World War, Moritz's mother, Princess Mafalda of Savoy, was arrested by the Nazis for alleged subversive activities and died in the Buchenwald concentration camp in 1944 after a U.S. bombing raid on the camp.
 Moritz and his siblings (Heinrich, Otto and Elisabeth) were given sanctuary in the Vatican under the care of their uncle Louis, Prince of Hesse and by Rhine and aunt Margaret Campbell Geddes who adopted them.

 After the War they were reunited with their father in Germany.
 Together with his younger brothers, he took part in the ship tour organized by Queen Frederica and her husband King Paul of Greece in 1954, which became known as the “Cruise of the Kings” and was attended by over 100 royals from all over Europe.

 Prince Louis of Hesse and by Rhine, the last head of the Hesse-Darmstadt line, died in 1968, at which time Moritz's father succeeded him as head of the entire house.
 Moritz became the head of the House of Hesse after the death of his father Philip on 25 October 1980.